carlosaquari-lab/sara-visual-scene-display/README.md

 and reproducing Sara workflows.
 They do not represent real users, patients, or therapy sessions, and no personal or clinical data are included.

 Sara may allow users to incorporate external visual supports, including ARASAAC pictograms, into their own projects.
-ARASAAC pictograms are governed by their own licensing terms and are not distributed under the MIT License.
+ARASAAC pictograms are licensed separately under CC BY-NC-SA and are not covered by Sara’s MIT license.

 ## Hotspot communication categories